lukehanson2429/Explore-Siquijor/README.md

 * [Desktop](readme-docs/wireframes/desktop.jpg)
 * [Mobile](readme-docs/wireframes/mobile.jpg)

-Original design has been significantly altered throughout the process of my project to improve the UX & UI.
-Top tips section also added.
+Original design has been significantly altered throughout the process of my project to improve the UX & UI:
+* Top pick section moved next to Map so the main guide is all on one page to improve UX.
+* Opening paragraph & button on home page centred so it grabs the users attention.
+* Top tips section added for additional info which is helpful for the user.

 ## Features